DorenCalliku/markdown-cv/index.md

 `2022-now`
 __Research assistant, Neuropsychology Unit__, @<ins>[Niguarda Hospital](https://www.ospedaleniguarda.it/EN/)<ins>

-- Open source data analysis.
+- Open source neuroscientific data analysis.
 - Focus on machine learning for Dementia, and biomarker exploration.
 - Creation of a pipeline for supporting the medical staff.